Putnam County is named for Israel Putnam, who was an American Revolutionary War general

 Built: 1814 – 1815

 Style: Greek Revival

 Contractor: James Townsend

 Description: The building faces west and is a two story white colored wood frame structure.
+The building is located on landscaped grounds in the center of Carmel.
 The northwest front has a large portico with four large white colored Corinthian columns.
 With pediment at the roof line.
 The central entrance is recessed.
 The windows have green colored shutters and the foundation is stone.
 The roof is hipped with a square white colored cupola.
 In 1847, the portico and columns were added.
 Jail wings were added in 1855 and 1907.
 The building was restored in 1925 to 1927 after a fire in 1924 destroyed the upper story.
 The contractor was George D Campbell.
-The building houses county offices.
+The building now houses county offices.

 Note: The original cost of construction was $4000.
 The courthouse is the second oldest courthouse in New York after the Fulton County courthouse.

 Location: 20 County Center Avenue / Highway 301